Non-vanishing for cubic Hecke $L$-functions: Introduction

 With more effort we could make our work effective in the test function (similar to \cite{Sou}), and consequently obtain a version of \cref{secondmomentcor} with sharp cut-offs at the expense of having a worse power saving.
 We refrain from this additional work.

+Subsequent to the writing of this paper, Hamdar \cite{Ham} established an asymptotic for the first moment (with error term $O_\varepsilon(X^{4/5+\varepsilon})$) that captures a second order main term of size $X^{5/6}$, using an unbalanced approximate functional equation.
+An improvement in the error term for our first moment does not improve our proportion of non-vanishing, so we refrain from the additional work of using an unbalanced approximate functional equation.

 We highlight that our asymptotic in \cref{secondmomentcor} barely misses out on capturing the second order main term $X^{5/6} Q(\log X)$ conjectured by Diaconu \cite[Conjecture~4.5]{Dia}.
 We speculate that if we were to include an additional short integral in the $t$-aspect, analogous to the work of Conrey, Iwaniec, and Soundararajan \cite{CIS2} for the sixth moment of Dirichlet $L$-functions, we could capture the $X^{5/6} Q(\log X)$ term.
+This is because the unbalanced ranges in our problem (see \cref{unbalancedsection}) would not be present, and these are the bottleneck in our argument that prevent going beyond the $O_{F,\varepsilon}(X^{5/6+\varepsilon})$ error term.
 We plan to return to these types of problems in a future paper.

+We point out that it is a very challenging problem to obtain the second moment with (unconditional) power saving error term over the full cubic family (see \eqref{C3def} and \eqref{F3def}).
+Heuristically, this is because this moment behaves like the fourth moment over the thin family $\mathcal{F}^{\prime}_3$ (see \eqref{F3primedef})

 \begin{remark} We now consider the maximal mollifier length $M$ for which we can prove an asymptotic formula for the second mollified moment $\mathcal{S}(|\mathcal{M}(q)^2 A_2(q)|; F)$.
 Applying \cref{SMestimate2} to the right side of \eqref{SMexpand2}, and recalling that $\lambda(\mathfrak{b}) \ll N(\mathfrak{b})^{-1+\varepsilon}$, we see that contribution from the error terms (we ignore the main terms) in \cref{SMestimate2} to $\mathcal{S}_M \big( |\mathcal{M}(q)|^2 A_2(q); F \big)$ is